sanvicoder/FuelAgencyApp/README.md

 # FuelAgencyApp
 ## Overview
-The Fuel Agency Application is a backend application designed using **Java, Spring Boot, MySQL, and REST APIs**.
+The Fuel Agency Application is a Full-Stack application designed using **Java, Spring Boot, MySQL, REST APIs, Thymeleaf**.
 It automates key processes such as cylinder type/status updates and refill tracking while integrating email notifications for efficient management.

 ## Features
 ### - Automated Cylinder Management